redis/redis-doc/topics/replication.md

 Read-only slaves will reject all write commands, so that it is not possible to write to a slave because of a mistake.
 This does not mean that the feature is intended to expose a slave instance to the internet or more generally to a network where untrusted clients exist, because administrative commands like `DEBUG` or `CONFIG` are still enabled.
 However, security of read-only instances can be improved by disabling commands in redis.conf using the `rename-command` directive.

 You may wonder why it is possible to revert the read-only setting and have slave instances that can be target of write operations.
-The reason is that these writes will be discarded if the slave and the master resynchronize, or if the slave is restarted.
-Often there is ephemeral data that is unimportant that can be stored on read-only slaves.
+While those writes will be discarded if the slave and the master resynchronize or if the slave is restarted, there's a legitimate use case for storing ephemeral data in writable slaves.
 For instance, clients may take information about master reachability to coordinate a failover strategy.

 Setting a slave to authenticate to a master
 ---